 In determining whether to grant a Motion to Dismiss, the Commission shall review the alleged facts in the light most favorable to the complainant and determine whether the allegation(s) set forth in the Complaint, if true, could establish a violation of the Act.
 Unless the parties are otherwise notified, Motions to Dismiss and any responses thereto are reviewed by the Commission on a summary basis.
 N.J.A.C.
 6A:28-8.3.
-Thus, the question before the Commission was whether the Complaint alleged facts, which, if true, could support a finding that Respondent Perry violated N.J.S.A.
-18A:12-24.1(c), (d), and (h) of the Code.
+Thus, the question before the Commission was whether the Complaint alleged facts, which, if true, could support a finding that Respondent Snyder violated N.J.S.A.
+18A:12-24.1(c) and (d) of the Code.

-In its review, the Commission considers the allegations that the Respondent Perry violated $\underline{N.J.S.A}$.
-18A:12-24.1(c), (d), and (h) of the Code, which state, respectively:
+In its review, the Commission considers the allegations that the Respondent Snyder violated N.J.S.A.
+18A:12-24.1(c) and (d) of the Code, which state, respectively:

 - c.
 I will confine my board action to policy making, planning, and appraisal, and I will help to frame policies and plans only after the board has consulted those who will be affected by them. - d.
-I will carry out my responsibility, not to administer the schools, but, together with my fellow board members, to see that they are well run. - h.
-I will vote to appoint the best qualified personnel available after consideration of the recommendation of the chief administrative officer.
+I will carry out my responsibility, not to administer the schools, but, together with my fellow board members, to see that they are well run.

 To prove that the respondent violated N.J.S.A.
-18A:12-24.1(c), (d), and (h) of the Code, the complainant would have to provide the following, respectively, pursuant to N.J.A.C.
+18A:12-24.1(c) and (d) of the Code, the complainant would have to provide the following, respectively, pursuant to N.J.A.C.
 6A:28-6.4, et seq.: